What is a damp proof course?

 How to install damp proof course

-Installing a damp proof course correctly is essential for long-term protection against moisture, which is why we recommend it should be carried by a competent tradesperson.
+Installing a damp proof course correctly is essential for long-term protection against moisture.
+Whether you’re installing a new damp proof course or repairing an existing one, it should be carried out by a competent tradesperson to ensure proper installation and effectiveness.
 Poor installation can be just as problematic as not having a DPC installed at all.

 Whether you’re installing a DPC in a new build or in existing walls, here are some of our tips on how to install damp proof course correctly: